-- Deliver safe, reliable, and efficient school bus service. - Respond to bus and pedestrian accidents. - Assess and monitor inclement weather conditions, road, and individual school closures. - Support the continued expansion of special education services to include the primary learners' program, RECC and Pre-K growth. - Redesign bus routes to reflect changes in school boundaries and the opening of the new Hanover Hills Elementary School. - Provide driver improvement program for drivers involved in preventable accidents. - Analyze transportation eligibility regions for new communities and/or improvements to walking routes. - Make improvements in areas of student safety, route and vehicle optimization, fleet maintenance, and cost containment.
+- Deliver safe, reliable, and efficient school bus service. - Respond to bus and pedestrian accidents. - Assess and monitor inclement weather conditions, road, and individual school closures. - Support the continued expansion of special education services to include the primary learners' program, RECC Pre-K growth, and non-public placement. - Redesign bus routes to reflect changes in school boundaries and the opening of the new Hanover Hills Elementary School. - Support the JumpStart program. - Provide driver improvement program for drivers involved in preventable accidents. - Analyze transportation eligibility regions for new communities and/or improvements to walking routes. - Make improvements in areas of student safety, route and vehicle optimization, fleet maintenance, and cost containment.